 Coat Check and Assisted Listening Devices are available in the Concierge and Accessibility area in the east lobby.
 Devices are sanitized after each use.

-Concessions: Dining at the Skyline Terrace will not be available for Dallas Opera performances.
-AT&T Performing Arts Center will offer beverage and light snack service through the Noble phone app.
+Concessions: Dining at the Skyline Terrace will be available for Dallas Opera performances.
+To make a reservation, please visit the AT&T Performing Arts Center website.
+Beverages and light snacks are also available for purchase in the lobby and through the Noble phone app.
 Please download the app in advance of your event here.
 For the time being, concession consumption will be limited to the lobby.
 Concessions will not be permitted inside the performance hall.

 Lobby Social Distancing and Sanitation: Lobby spaces, restrooms, and interior elevators will have prominent signage for safety guidelines, as well as a multitude of hand sanitizer stations, but will be self-monitored.
 Cleaning crews will sanitize restrooms and lobby spaces regularly during performance times.